 It took me a long time to create an Akita travel guide because it took me a long time to fully explore Akita.
 Tucked in the tightest corner of northeastern Japan, Akita is one of Japan’s least-loved prefectures, for better or for worse.

-I’ve spent years discovering Akita, from my first strolls through Kakunodate Samurai village to my latest forays around the Oga peninsula.
+I’ve spent years discovering Akita, from my first strolls through Kakunodate Samurai village to my latest forays around the Oga peninsula—and, at long last, to the Akita Kanto Matsuri festival that takes place every August.
 It’s slowly charmed me throughout, often in unexpected and surprising ways.

 No matter how extensively you plan to travel through Akita prefecture, I hope you’ll keep reading.
 There’s never a bad time to make your first trip here!